korkmazkadir/tuple-space/README.md

 In TupleSpaceTest project you can find example producer-consumer implementation with Tuple Space.

 TODO : waitToTake currently is not considering waitDuration parameter.
 Changing this parameter with a long parameter can be more appropriate.

+TODO : TupleSpaceService do not have proper locking mechanism.
+Contetion on the lock is big.
+I need to implement better locking mechanism to decrease contention.